-Table 2Options considered and benefits and risks of each for the organization and management of anInstream Flow and Water Level Conservation Center.
+Table 2 Options considered16 and benefits and risks of each for the organization and management of an Instream Flow and Water Level Conservation Center.

-Option and Description Pros (+) Cons (-) Centralized - Brick and Mortar: buy, build, or lease a facility to house the Center; location to be determined but favor university setting that would provide flexibility in office space.
-This option most closely resembles the operation of the former CIFSG in Fort Collins, Colorado.
-Establishes physical presence and Identity/Brand of the Center although would need decision on whether to own or lease facility; Majority of Center technical staff in close proximity to the facility and would facilitate intra-staff collaboration, curricula development, and planning; Center includes dedicated in-house training facilities (no competing interests to work around); Could ultimately serve as a central clearing house for disseminating IFWLC related information, and promoting and implementing new and innovative approaches for addressing IFWLC issues.
-Mostly cost-related, as startup and operations costs would be high including: Large initial capital costs for infrastructure, although university setting would obviate the need for major construction; Unless already present at selected facility, identifying, hiring, and sustaining full-time requisite technical and administrative staff would be lengthy and costly; Ongoing Operation and Maintenance costs (utilities, supplies, administration, insurance, etc.); Disbandment and closure of the Center could be complicated and costly.
-Centralized presence in one location may geographically bias the focus of the training; however, this could be avoided/reduced by conducting regional workshops and video-training; Would likely require lengthy start-up time before Center becomes fully operational.
+Mortar: buy, build, or lease a facility to house the Center; although would need decision on Mostly cost-related, as startup and operations costs would be high including: Large initial capital costs for infrastructure, although university setting would obviate the need for major construction; Unless already present at selected facility, identifying, hiring, and sustaining full-time requisite technical and administrative staff would be lengthy and costly; Ongoing Operation and Maintenance costs (utilities, supplies, administration, insurance, etc.); Disbandment and closure of the Center could be complicated and costly.
+Centralized presence in one location may geographically bias the focus of the training; however, this could be avoided/reduced by conducting regional workshops and video-training; Would likely require lengthy start-up time

-&lt;sup>16 Note - the options listed, and associated pros and cons are those identified by the Committee as most conducive for meeting the overall objectives of an IFWLC Center.
+16 Note - the options listed, and associated pros and cons are those identified by the Committee as most conducive for meeting the overall objectives of an IFWLC Center.
 Other options may exist, and the Committee is open to evaluating other concepts as they are identified.